 What’s the Difference Between Single-Stage & Two-Stage Furnaces?

-With our Portland and Vancouver winter on the horizon, this is the perfect time to consider your current home heating and cooling system.
+With Portland winter on the horizon, this is the perfect time to consider your current home heating and cooling system.
 If you find yourself wearing extra layers of clothing, or covering yourself up with blankets in the evening to stay warm, then it might be time to upgrade your single-stage furnace to a two-stage furnace.

 HVAC System Heating Options

 Searching for the best heating units can seem daunting, but knowing a few basic facts and functions about furnace types can have you feeling like an expert in no time!
-As a Portland or Vancouver homeowner, the two main heating units you should familiarize yourself with are single-stage and two-stage furnaces.
+As a Portland homeowner, the two main heating units you should familiarize yourself with are single-stage and two-stage furnaces.
 Each have their benefits, and their downsides, so it’s important to examine both types of units to determine which is right for your home.

 What’s the Difference Between Single-Stage & Two-Stage Furnaces